by Zara Nicole Toh (13A01B) and Jonathan Tan (13A01C)

 This department aims to conjure up some sensitivity in students for their own heritage by drawing attention to the lesser known aspects of the school.
 Creativity and excitement brim from this place, making it one of the more enjoyable stops in our journey.

 Stop 5: The Gourmet Kitchen (a.k.a Human Resource Department)

 As we went along, we were getting hungry.
 Mr Chua, sensing the growling of our stomachs, brought us to have a “feast”.

-Instead, they attend “food fairs” to display their menu of RI to potential diners (otherwise known as prospective teachers or corporate support staff), providing attractive deals with special combinations to customize the offers to specific tastes and dietary requirements.
-Once these consumers agree to try out the restaurant, they monitor consumption through their system independent of the MOE (Ministry of Education…or rather, Ministry of Eateries – but on a more serious note, because RI teachers have to leave MOE to join the school, our packages must be attractive enough to convince them to forgo the possible promotion advantages in the civil service.)
+Instead, they attend “food fairs” to display their menu of RI to potential diners (otherwise known as prospective teachers or corporate support staff), providing attractive deals with special combinations to customise the offers to specific tastes and dietary requirements.
+Once these consumers agree to try out the restaurant, they monitor consumption through their system independent of the MOE (Ministry of Education… or rather, Ministry of Eateries.
+But on a more serious note, because RI teachers have to leave MOE to join the school, our packages must be attractive enough to convince them to forgo the possible promotion advantages in the civil service.)

 Having had a mere taste of this extravagant bonanza, we might not have had our stomachs filled, but we certainly had had food for thought.
 (Did you know that RI’s staff count is about 500?
 Think about it.
 Managing that number of staff is no mean feat.)